BYD Seal: Southeast Asia

 The Seal was introduced in Indonesia in January 2024 alongside the Atto 3 and Dolphin, as part of BYD's entry to the Indonesian passenger car market.
 Pricing was announced at the 31st Indonesia International Motor Show in February 2024.
 At launch, it was available with three variants: Dynamic, Premium and Performance AWD.

 The Seal was introduced in Malaysia in February 2024.
 It is available in two trim levels, which are Premium RWD and Performance AWD.
 The Dynamic RWD variant was added in September 2024 using the Standard Range powertrain.
 In August 2025, the Seal line-up in Malaysia was updated and the entry-level Dynamic RWD variant was discontinued.

-The Seal has been launched in Brunei in 15 June 2024 and the car was offered only in the Performance AWD trim.
+The Seal has been launched in Brunei on 15 June 2024 and the car was offered only in the Performance AWD trim.

 The Seal was introduced in Vietnam on 18 July 2024 alongside the Atto 3 and Dolphin, as part of BYD's entry to Vietnam, and is available in Advance and Performance variants.

 The Seal was introduced in the Philippines on 25 October 2024 in a sole Performance AWD variant.
 The Advanced RWD variant was added in January 2025.

+Australia

+The Seal was launched in Australia in 2023 with three variants, Dynamic, Premium and Performance.

+The Dynamic variant was dropped in 2026.